Username3533/WebAppllication/README.md

 -Using csrf tokens
 -Created user app in django to make topics and entries attached to user ID
 -Created user registration and login using django
--Locked pages not created by current users
+-Locked pages not created by current users so all journals are private

 Usability:
 Users can create topics and entries tied to the ID of those topics in a journal format.
 They can then edit those entries and change them if they want.